sudarshangrdy/aws-eks-kubernetes-masterclass/05-Kubernetes-Important-Concepts-for-Application-Deployments/05-04-Kubernetes-Requests-Limits/README.md

 kubectl get nodes
 kubectl describe node <Node-Name>
 ```
+Here percentage in brackets from the output of above command is the percentage of system resources which is allocated
 ## Step-04: Clean-Up
 - Delete all k8s objects created as part of this section
 ```